 - How much time am I prepared to have my mission-critical functions unavailable (RTO)?

 - How much data am I prepared to lose?
 (I.e. the time duration for which you will not be able to recover your data (RPO).
 For example, if you safely backup your data once a day, you can lose up to one day of data when a disaster happens.

 - How much money will it cost the organization (per hour) when the mission-critical services are not available?
 DR measures include prevention, detection and correction.

 Most hosting services include disaster recovery for most common failures such as failure of a physical disk, server, network switch, network uplink connection, or power feed.
 This is referred to as High Availability (HA).

 A redundant setup solves failures as if an element fails, another infrastructure piece takes over.
 Redundant networking devices and cabling, multiple power feeds, seamless failover to battery power, and separate power generators that can run forever play an important role in keeping IT infrastructure and thus your software services up and running.
 Also in case of a fire in a data center, the fire is typically detected early and extinguished through gas (reduction of oxygen), without even affecting most equipment in the same data center hall.
 This means that most ‘disasters’ are being recovered without impacting the availability of infrastructure services.

 One of the most commonly used tools in DR is creating a frequent backup of your data.
 If a disaster occurs, you can then restore your backup and relaunch your mission-critical functions and other services.

-To mitigate risks of larger disasters which are much less likely to happen, an alternative IT infrastructure environment to run your mission-critical functions can help to enable your business continuity.
+To mitigate risks of larger disasters (that are generally much less likely to happen), an alternative IT infrastructure environment to run your mission-critical functions can help to enable your business continuity.

 Some choose to backup critical data to another location.
 Others replicate application servers and data to another location, with available hosting infrastructure, to be able to relaunch application services quickly or to have a seamless failover without service interruption.